 All thymes prefer a sunny warm location, and can tolerate some drought.
-Zones 4 - 9.
+It thrives in zones 4-9.

 Cotoneaster is a fast-growing creeping shrub, that makes an excellent cover on steep slopes.
 It's leathery leaves are evergreen in milder areas.
 White spring flowers are followed by attractive bunches of bright red berries that remain over winter.
-Zones 5 - 9
+It grows in zones 5-9.

 Gaultheria (wintergreen) is a lovely native North American shrub that loves acidic peaty soil.
 It has glossy dark green leaves, pink bell-shaped flowers and red berries.
 It makes a good groundcover beneath acid loving rhododendrons, and spreads by underground rhizomes to form a dense mat.
-Zones 4 - 9.
+It thrives in zones 4-9.

 Vinca (periwinkle) is a low mat-forming plant with long stems that root as they touch the ground.
 The most common evergreen variety has periwinkle-blue flowers that appear in early spring.
 This is a shade-tolerant plant that will burn in full sun.
 It thrives even in dry shade.
-Other varieties haave variegated leaves, white flowers, or wine-red flowers.
+Other varieties have variegated leaves, white flowers, or wine-red flowers.
 It works well on slopes, in shady areas where grass won't grow, or under trees.
-Zones 3 - 9.
+It thrives in zones 3-9.

 © 2009 Nicolette Goff